The Top 12 Biggest Tennis Stadiums In The World By Capacity

 5. Accor Arena, Paris (15,609)

 While the Rolex Paris Masters may not be the biggest tennis event in Paris, it is hosted at the biggest tennis stadium in the French capital city.
-The Accor Arena, which is used as a venue for a large variety of sport events, seats a many as 15,609 people when configured for tennis matches.
+The Accor Arena, which is used to host a range of events from concerts to boxing fights, can seat 7,000 to 20,300 people, depending on the event.
+When it’s set up to host tennis matches, the arena can seat up to 15,609 loud tennis fans.

 Home of the Indian Wells ATP Masters 1000, also known as the BNP Paribas Open, Stadium 1 at the Indian Wells Tennis Garden seats an impressive 16,102 people when filled to the brim, making it the second largest outdoor tennis stadium in the world.